Latest from The Casuals Directory

 Shop Sale → New In — April 2026Italia 60s, LA Trainer OG, Samba 62, Handball Spezial and more.
 Fresh drops from top UK stockists.

 From the original terrace favourites — Sergio Tacchini, Fila, Ellesse, Lacoste and Adidas Originals — to the modern torchbearers like Weekend Offender and MA.Strum, the brands tell the story of the movement.
 Stone Island and C.P.
-Company arrived mid-decade and became the ultimate casual status symbols — a tradition continued today through adidas Spezial.
+Company became the ultimate casual status symbols mid-decade — a tradition continued today through adidas Spezial.
 Browse our complete UK stockist directory below.

 For advertising or general enquiries contact us at info@thecasualsdirectory.com.

-The original terrace casual brands include Sergio Tacchini, Fila, Ellesse, Diadora, Kappa, Henri Lloyd and Lacoste.
+The original football casuals brands include Sergio Tacchini, Fila, Ellesse, Diadora, Kappa, Henri Lloyd and Lacoste.
 Modern brands that continue the tradition include Weekend Offender, Peaceful Hooligan and MA.Strum.
 Stone Island and CP Company are also closely associated with the later casual era.

-Football casual fashion originated in the late 1970s and early 1980s, with Liverpool fans often credited as pioneers.
+Football casuals originated in the late 1970s and early 1980s, with Liverpool fans often credited as pioneers.
 Travelling to European matches, fans brought back designer sportswear unavailable in the UK — Italian, French and German brands that became status symbols on the terraces.

-A classic football casual outfit starts with a polo shirt or track top from a heritage brand, paired with slim-fit jeans or chinos and a quality pair of trainers.
-A harrington jacket completes the look.
-Key brands to look for: Sergio Tacchini, Fila, Lyle & Scott, Weekend Offender.
+Start with a polo shirt or track top from a heritage brand, paired with slim-fit jeans or chinos and a quality pair of trainers.
+A harrington jacket completes the classic look.
+Key football casuals brands to look for: Sergio Tacchini, Fila, Lyle & Scott, Weekend Offender and Adidas Originals.